aashishkolluri/Ethracer/README.md

 	cd /ethracer/HB && python3.6 main.py --checkone [Contract source code] [Contract address] --blockchain --owner [Owner address]

 ### Run Tests
+Make sure that you have a **Fully synnced blockchain** (atleast uptil 5400000 block number) and that it is running on port 8666.
 Run the command below and check the reports directory.
-You can find the minimal traces and all the traces with EO bugs for two contracts given in tests folder.
+You can find all the traces including the minimal ones with EO bugs, for two contracts given in tests folder.

     cd /ethracer && make runTests